adrianbparra/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Is an object the are represents the html elements of a webpage.

 2. What is an event?

+Every interaction a user has with the site.

 3. What is an event listener?

+The browsers way of tracking of every interaction the user does with the site.

 4. Why would we convert a NodeList into an Array?

+To be able to modify the data.

 5. What is a component?

+A reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up